darcien/blog/content/now.md

 The game is now actually playable!
 Still has weird lag and freezes every now and then.
 But otherwise much smoother compared to right after release.
-End up clearing the game in 1-2 sittings in the weekend.
+End up clearing the game in the weekend.
 Also cleared the 7-star Blaziken raid.
 Thanks random players who joined and helped clearing it!